lookbusy1344/Catcher/README.md

 ### Transform()

 `Transform()` is used for error resolution.
-It takes two lambdas, one for success and one for failure.
-Both convert the initial type into a common result type in a success state.
-Signature:
+It takes two lambdas, one used if the input is in success state and one for failure state.
+Both convert the initial `Result<In>` into a common result type in a success state `Result<Out>`.
+Call signature:

 ```
 public Result<Out> Transform<Out>(Func<In, Out> success, Func<Exception, Out> failure)
 ```

 So `success: i => i.ToString()` turns `Result<int>` into `Result<string>`, and `failure: ex => ex.Message` turns `Result<int>.Error` into `Result<string>.Success`, containing the error message.

+Like `Then()` errors are signalled by throwing, which will give you `Result<Out>.Error`.

 #### Example